 The "Project Area" considered for the SEA included the potential area within which exploration rights could be issued by the CNSOPB.
-This Project Area excludes the Gully Marine Protected Area (MPA) and Sable Island National Park Reserve.
+This Project Area excludes the Gully Marine Protected Area (MPA).
 A larger "Study Area" was established as a buffer around the Project Area recognizing a potential zone of influence of environmental effects from activities that could occur within the Project Area.
-Although the Project Area is centered on the Middle and Sable Island Banks, the larger Study Area extends to the Misaine, Banquereau, Canso, and Western Banks on the Scotian Shelf and into the deeper waters on the Scotian Slope where the Gully and several other submarine canyons exist.
+Although the Project Area is predominantly on the Eastern Scotian Slope and Laurentian Fan, the larger Study Area extends into the Laurentian Channel, and onto Banquereau Bank, and includes several submarine canyons.

-There are several fish, marine mammal, sea turtle and bird species with special conservation status known to occur within the Study Area, including the endangered Blue Whale, North Atlantic Right Whale, Northern Bottlenose Whale, Leatherback Turtle, Piping Plover, and Roseate Tern.
-Special Areas within the SEA Study Area include a National Park, an Oceans Act Marine Protected Area (MPA) including candidate MPAs, Species at Risk Act Critical Habitat areas, Fisheries Act closure areas (e.g., significant spawning areas and coral conservation areas), and Ecologically and Biologically Significant Areas (EBSAs).
+There are several fish, marine mammal, sea turtle and bird species with special conservation status known to occur within the Study Area, including the endangered blue whale, North Atlantic right whale, Northern bottlenose whale, leatherback turtle, Piping Plover, and Roseate Tern.
+Special Areas within the SEA Study Area include an Oceans Act Marine Protected Area (MPA), Species at Risk Act Critical Habitat areas, Fisheries Act closure area (e.g., coral conservation area), and Ecologically and Biologically Significant Areas (EBSAs).
+Sable Island National Park Reserve is located just west of the Study Area and Laurentian Channel and Slope Area of Interest is located to the east of the Study Area.

-The Study Area is heavily fished, particularly on the banks, with invertebrate fisheries (particularly snow crab, shrimp, surf clams, and sea cucumber) being the dominant fisheries.
+The Study Area is heavily fished, particularly on Banquereau Bank, with invertebrate fisheries (particularly surf clams) and the Laurentian Channel, with ground fisheries (Atlantic halibut, and redfish) being the dominant fisheries.
 Other ocean uses in and around the Study Area include commercial shipping, scientific research, military activity and offshore petroleum activity.
-Activity and infrastructure associated with the Sable Offshore Energy Project and the Deep Panuke Offshore Gas Development currently exist in the Project Area.